throne1986/bookingapp/README.md

 in cmd run : ng serve
 ```

-if you followe all step up to you, the app should run smoothly
+if you followed all steps, the app should run smoothly

 ## npm scripts
 We've captured many of the most useful commands in npm scripts defined in the package.json: